sysfatal/sysfatal.github.io/vlc.md

 ...
 ```

-The point is that the loader will use the name of the function
+The point is that the dynamic linker will use the name of the function
 (`getppid` in this case) to resolve the symbol (that is, to search
 the dynamic libraries used by the binary).
 Thus, if the string is `getppid`, the code pointed by the